Plumsail/forms-docs/source/designer/containers.rst

 Wizard
 -------------------------------------------------------------
 Wizard container is different from all other containers.
-It's designed to force users fill out the information as they go, one section at a time.
+It's designed to force users fill out the information as they go, one step at a time.

 Before the user can open the next one, the previous one must be validated.